AndreHoeh/10x_AHK_Scripts/README.md

 # 10x_AHK_Scripts

 This repository contains a few usefull AHK scripts to accelerate your workflow.
-There are different scripts for diferent features, most of them will be included and by the main script.
+There are different scripts for diferent features, most of them will be automatically included by the main script.

+## What does this script do?

+- It adds two new layers
+- It adds home row mods
+- It disables Capslock

 ## How to install

 1. Download AutoHotkey [here](https://www.autohotkey.com/)